What is LTE Cat M1?

 Another benefit is the support of voice functionality via VoLTE (voice over LTE), which means it can be used for applications requiring a level of human interaction, such as for certain health and security applications (for example, stay‑in‑place solutions and alarm panels).

-u‑blox - An Early Leader in Cat M1 Technology
+u‑blox - an early leader in Cat M1 technology

-u‑blox has worked with leading LTE Cat M1 operators to develop Cat M1 modules that meet their network needs.
+At u‑blox, we have been working with leading LTE Cat M1 operators to develop Cat M1 modules that meet their network needs.

 - Close collaboration with Verizon Wireless in preparation of their LTE Cat M1 US network launch with SARA‑R4, the world's smallest LTE Cat M1 module